The Definitive Guide to Session Replay

 ☞ FullStory is priced based on sessions recorded, data retention requirements, and, as required, certain "packs."
 NOTE: FullStory also offers a free version of the tool. 😀

-Seeing what you've been missing with session replay.
-Sign-up for a free trial of FullStory Pro, which includes our session replay solution, among other FullStory features (Including our heatmaps for the dynamic web, frustration signals, and more).
+You've got analytics.
+Now it's time for answers?
+See what you've been missing with session replay.
+A free trial of FullStory Pro includes our session replay solution including click maps, our heatmaps for the dynamic web, searchable frustration signals, and more.

 If you liked The Definitive Guide to Session Replay, consider sharing it.
 And if we haven’t covered a particular aspect of session replay adequately, please let us know by dropping an email to the future or messaging us on twitter.